Call center management is no easy task. It takes communication, organization, leadership, analysis, and problem-solving skills.

 All of these metrics are pretty common, but the one that is missing the most is revenue.

-Most of our clients that are using call guidance software have changed their perspective on this subject.
+Most of our clients who are using call guidance software have changed their perspective on this subject.

 Any team should know how their metrics affect the revenue of the company.
 Show them how they are making an impact.